-7.2 Are optional personal services provided or made available to residents on a user-pays basis? ☑ Yes ☐ No Home Care Services operated by RSL Care RDNS Limited.
-A list of available services and their cost can be obtained from village management.
-7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ☑ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) ☐ Yes, home care is provided in association with an Approved Provider ☐ No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an age care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
-These home care services are not covered by the Retirement Villages Act 1999 (Qld).
-Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village pr · Part 8 - Security and en nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system?
-If yes or optional: the emergency help system details are: Emergency call hardware is supplied by the scheme operator. the emergency help system is monitored between: Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator First Aid Kit Fire Fighting Equipment Emergency Lighting
+7.2 Are optional personal services provided or made available to residents on a user-pays basis?
+7.3 Does the retirement village operator provide government funded home care services under the Aged Care Act 1997 (Cwth)? ✓ Yes, the operator is an Approved Provider of home care under the Aged Care Act 1997 (Registered Accredited Care Supplier - Provider ID number 1599) ☐ Yes, home care is provided in association with an Approved Provide ☐ No, the operator does not provide home care services, residents can arrange their own home care services Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an age care assessment team (ACAT) under the Aged Care Act 1997 (Cwth) .
+These home care services are not covered by the Retirement Villages Act 1999 (Qld). the retirement village pr heir own approved Home Care Provider and are not obliged to use ovider, if one is offered.
+Part 8 - Security and em nergency systems 8.1 Does the village have a security system? □ Yes ⊠ No 8.2 Does the village have an emergency help system?
+If yes or optional:the emergency help system details are: Emergency call hardware is supplied by the scheme operator. the emergency help system is monitored between: Emergency call monitoring services are provided by a third party monitoring service provider, 24 hours per day, seven days per week.
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ⊠ Yes □ No If yes, list or provide details e.g. first aid kit, defibrillator First Aid Kit Fire Fighting Equipment